automatictester/exp/java/cryptography/readme.md

   - followed by `1`
   - followed by number of `0`'s
   - followed by `111` defining actual length of actual data in this block

+### SHA-2

+Overview:
+- SHA-256 and SHA-512 are base algorithms, from which SHA-224 and SHA-384 are derived with only minor modifications.
+- Rounds:
+  - SHA-256 (and SHA-224) - 64 rounds
+  - SHA-512 (and SHA-384) - 80 rounds

+Family of 4 algorithms:
+- SHA-224
+- SHA-256
+- SHA-384
+- SHA-512

+### SHA-3

+- Designed as a futur ealternative if SHA-2 gets broken one day
+- Alternative, not a successor to SHA-2 family, because SHA-2 hasn't been broken yet
+- New structure, purposefully different from SHA-2 to keep it secure even if SHA-2 gets broken one day
+- Based on Keccak algorithm (sponge function)

 ### Public Key Cryptography